Learning Selective Sensor Fusion for States Estimation: Experiments

-The 7-Scenes dataset \cite{Shotton2013} contains RGB images and depth data captured by a handheld Microsoft Kinect camera from seven indoor scenarios.
+\textbf{7-Scenes Dataset (vision+depth):} The 7-Scenes dataset \cite{Shotton2013} contains RGB images and depth data captured by a handheld Microsoft Kinect camera from seven indoor scenarios.
 Each scene provides several sequences, and each sequence is with 500-1000 frames of colour and depth images.
-It has been widely used as a common benchmark for camera relocalization.
-We follow the official data split to train and test our models above this dataset for global pose estimation.
-This dataset is used to learn relocalization from vision and depth images.
+We follow the official data split to train and test our models above this dataset.